 Living with a loculated pneumothorax can be frustrating, but remember, you’re not alone in this.
 We at Neumark Lung & Chest Surgery Centre are here to help you through every step of the process.

-Lastly, while we can’t always prevent loculated pneumothorax, there are things you can do to keep your lungs healthy in general.
+Lastly, while we can’t always prevent a loculated pneumothorax, there are things you can do to keep your lungs healthy overall.
 If you smoke, quitting is the best thing you can do for your lungs.
 Stay active, eat well, and follow up with your doctor regularly, especially if you have underlying lung conditions.

 Remember, medical science is always advancing.
 We’re learning more about loculated pneumothorax all the time, which means better treatments and outcomes for patients.